Commutative operation

 3*2 = 6

-In contrast, subtraction and division are not commutative, since changing the order of the numbers involved will change the result of the calculation, as shown below.
+In contrast, subtraction and division are not commutative, because changing the order of the numbers involved changes the result of the calculation, as shown below.

 2-7 = -5